oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.5
+-- EduSync Platform - Complete RLS Policies & Storage Setup -- Version: 3.6
--- Description: Corrects the academic_results and timetable_entries policies to avoid -- type casting errors between text and uuid.
-This is a critical fix.
+-- Description: This version secures the get_my_role() helper function by setting -- a non-mutable search_path, resolving a security warning from the Supabase linter.
 -- ==================================================================

 -- ==================================================================